About Dr George Zouros

 George completed a PGCE in Mathematics at Kings College in 2009 and previously earned a BSc in Physics (Queen Mary College, 1992) and an MSc in Quantum Fields and Fundamental Forces (Imperial College, 1993).

 PhD in Philosophy of Science, London School of Economics (2007)

 MSc in Quantum Fields and Fundamental Forces, Imperial College London (1993)

 BSc in Physics, Queen Mary and Westfield College, London (1992)

 Dr Zouros’ research concentrates on the philosophical foundations of quantum mechanics.

 George’s PhD research concentrated on the philosophical foundations of quantum mechanics, with particular interest in the resolutions of the paradoxes associated with quantum theory.
 The main focus was on the Popper experiment, a variant of the EPR thought experiment.

-Dr George Zouros's Teaching
+Dr George Zouros's Publications

 Dr Zouros is a Lecturer for the Economics BSc at New College of the Humanities.
 He joined the College from the London School of Economics where he was a Teaching Fellow lecturing in Quantitative Methods, Operational Research Methods and Logic.